named-data/NFD/README-dev.md

 ## Licensing

-Contributions to NFD must be licensed under the GPL 3.0 or compatible license.
-If you are choosing GPL 3.0, please use the following license boilerplate in all `.hpp` and `.cpp` files:
+Contributions to NFD must be licensed under the GPL v3 or a compatible license.

-Include the following license boilerplate into all `.hpp` and `.cpp` files:
+If you choose the GPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*